Kiss You: Background and composition

+Release and reception

-"Kiss You" was chosen as the second US single and third international from their second studio album, Take Me Home.
+"Kiss You" was chosen as the second US single and third international single from their second studio album, Take Me Home.
 Liam Payne, a group member, in a November 2012 interview with MTV News, explained why they chose "Kiss You" as the album's second single in the US.
 Payne was quoted as saying: "With the album, that's the first one that we listened to and we were like, 'Yeah, we love this song'".
 According to an MTV News article, the number was released digitally in the United States on 17 November 2012.
 By 18 January 2013, the song had not been officially promoted to US radio stations.
 The track, however, was released by Sony Music Entertainment on 8 February 2013, as the record's second single in Germany.